Windows XP Registry Commands

 HKEY_LOCAL_MACHINE Software Microsoft Windows CurrentVersion Explorer Shell Icons

 three.
-Add a string fee for every Icon you desire to alternate.
+Add a string fee for every icon you wish to alternate.

 Example: “3” =”C:WindowsIconsMyIcon.Ico, zero” This will trade the closed folders in the Explorer to “MyIcon.Ico.”
 Here is an entire listing for each value.